Import.io vs General Web Scraping tool:

 • Monitoring and recovery usually require manual engineering and ongoing tuning

-Managing web data with general scraping tools means governance, compliance, and auditability
+Managing web data with general scraping tools means governance, compliance, and auditability are handled internally.

-managed delivery model, reducing operational risk and simplifying enterprise oversight at scale.
+Import.io builds monitoring, documentation, and compliance controls into the platform and its managed delivery, reducing operational risk and simplifying enterprise oversight at scale.

 Side-by-side comparison